nxocorp/node-stackblitz-dev/README.md

 > [Edit me on StackBlitz ⚡️](https://stackblitz.com/edit/node-stack-dev)

-We will be exploring the posabillities of using the StackBlitz WebIDE to code everything from SPA to Mobile Apps and Cloud services focusing on modern JavaScript frameworks and external services available.
+We will be exploring the possibilities of using the StackBlitz WebIDE to code everything from SPA to Mobile Apps and Cloud services focusing on modern JavaScript frameworks and external services available.

 ## Introduction